plone/training/gatsby/data.rst

         }

 This method could be used in every page component, but if we break up our layout in several pieces (components), we need to use a different approach using a wrapper component provided by GatsbyJS called ``StaticQuery``.

-This is very useful because we can't expose a GraphQL query in components that are not page components.
+This is very useful because we cannot expose a GraphQL query in components that are not page components.
 With these "StaticQuery" components, we could avoid passing useless properties through the components hierarchy that are only needed by a certain leaf.

 .. note::

-    In ReactJS, passing props to too many levels is called `props drilling`.
+    In ReactJS, passing props to too many levels is called `prop drilling <https://blog.kentcdodds.com/prop-drilling-bb62e02cb691>`_.

-    It is always better to avoid it.
+    It is always better to avoid it, if we can.

 If we look at the ``Layout`` component in ``components/layout.js`` file, we could see an example of ``StaticQuery`` to read the site title: